benceluzsinszky/todo-app/README.md

 ### Endpoints

-The endpoints for the FastAPI are available at `/docs`.
+The endpoints are available via Swagger UI with the FastAPI backend on `/docs` endpoint.

 #### Login